 Trenton, Michigan is located approximately 25 miles south of Detroit on the Detroit River.
 The Downriver community of Trenton was founded in 1834, under the name Truaxton.
 In 1850, a new plat was recorded under the name of Trenton.
-It was again incorporated February 10, 1855.
+It was again incorporated on February 10, 1855.
 In 1929, a portion of Monguagon Township, called Sibley, was annexed to give Trenton it's present size.
 In 1957, Trenton became a city.
-Trenton sits to the west of Grosse Ile, to which it is connected by two bridges.
+Trenton sits to the west of Grosse Ile, to which it is connected by a toll bridge on the north end and a free bridge at the south end.

 In 1986 a group of Trenton residents